MonkWarrior08/Daily-Journal-Application/README.md

    python main.py
    ```

-2. Add entries using the interface:
+2. Add entries:
    - Select a date (defaults to today)
+   - Choose a time mode:
+     - Automatic: current time is used and the time field is disabled
-   - Set the time (or use the "Use Current Time" button)
+     - Custom: the time field is enabled and initialized to the current time
    - Choose an entry type from the dropdown
+   - Food specifics:
+     - If you choose fish, select fish type and quantity (1 or 2)
+   - Food/Supplement power-user features:
+     - Type a new single item to auto-add it to the list (case-insensitive, trims ends)
+     - Use select(multi) to pick several items.
+The combination is saved under a non-selectable “Saved stacks” header in the dropdown
+     - Use Remove to delete either a single item or a saved stack (case-insensitive match)
+   - Click Add Entry

+3. Edit and save:
-   - Enter the details in the entry field
+   - Modify the journal text in the left preview and click Save edit
-   - Click "Add Entry"

-3. The entries will automatically be saved to text files in the `journals` folder with filenames like `journal_dd-MM-yyyy.txt`
+   - Add Notes and Changes in their respective editors and click their Save buttons (also saved on app close)

-4. To view entries for a specific date:
+4. To view another date:
-   - Select the date from the calendar
+   - Select the date from the calendar.
+The journal, Notes, and Changes will load if present
-   - The entries will be displayed in the preview panel

 ## Data Storage

-All journal entries are stored as plain text files in the `journals` directory, making them easy to backup, read, or process with other tools.
-Each day's entries are stored in a separate file with the naming convention:
+All journal entries are stored as plain text files in the `Journal` directory.
+Each day's entries are stored in a separate file named:

 ```
-journal_dd-MM-yyyy.txt
+Journal/<dd-MM-yyyy>.txt
 ```

 ## Example Journal Format